Sentieon/sentieon-cli/docs/dnascope-longread.md

 ## Prerequisites

-In order to run the pipeline scripts in this folder, you need to use the Sentieon software package version 202308 or higher.
+In order to run the pipeline, you need to use the Sentieon software package version 202308 or higher.
 The pipeline also requires [Python] versions >2.7 or >3.3, [bcftools] version 1.10 or higher, and [bedtools].
 The `sentieon`, `python`, `bcftools`, and `bedtools` executables will be accessed through the user's `PATH` environment variable.

 ## Input data requirements